 Will a doula support me if I have an epidural?

-The role of the doula is to help attain a safe and pleasant birth no matter what type of birth you are planning.
-Women who choose medicated birth need as much support as those who choose natural birth, but a different kind of support.
-Doulas can fill the gap that medication may not cover and help support women in the presence of medical devices and medicines.
+Yes.
+The role of a doula is to support a woman in attaining a safe and pleasant birth no matter what type of birth you are planning.
+Women with epidurals often need as much support as those without, just a different type of support.

-What if I planned a natural birth then change my mind during labour?
+What if I planned an unmedicated birth, then change my mind during labour?

 How much does a doula cost?